 Pizza Hut, the fast-food giant founded in 1958 by Frank and Dan Carney, has made many investors serious cash.
 Although the startup costs can seem high, Yum!
 Brands Inc.—parent company of Taco Bell, Kentucky Fried Chicken, A&W Restaurants, and Long John Silver’s)—lends substantial support in both the marketing and buildings guidance areas of starting a Pizza Hut franchise.

-As with any franchise, the profit potential isn't promissory.
-That means that the weight of a franchises income stream is dependent almost as much on you, the franchise owner, as it is on the franchise brand.
+As with any franchise, the profit potential isn't guaranteed.
+The weight of a franchise's income stream is dependent almost as much on the franchise owner as on the brand itself.

 Pizza Hut Franchise Information

 There are some key numbers to know if you are interested in a Pizza Hut franchise:

 Franchise Fee: $25,000

 Advertisement Fund: 4.25%